-AT&T introduces new international plans, monthly 'Mobility Administrative Fee'Alex Wagner - Deputy Managing Editor, News Desk
+AT&T introduces new international plans, monthly 'Mobility Administrative Fee'Alex Wagner - Editorial Director of News and Content

 That Red Aurora Galaxy S 4 isn't the only thing that AT&T is announcing today, as the big blue carrier has also taken the wraps off of some new international packages.
 First up is a trio of cruise ship-focused offerings meant to help keep users connected while traveling the seas.
 The AT&T Cruise Ship plans are available on Royal Caribbean International and Azamara Club Cruises, as well as select Celebrity Cruise ships.
 Here are the three plans that can be purchased: